 Unpredictable cases like the pandemic are pushing people to prefer the comforts of their own homes rather than actually going out themselves.
 This change in behavior can also shift how local businesses operate and in order to adapt to this change, one of the major moves is to make sure that your website is performing well.
 Not just in terms of receiving clients, but also getting found by them.

 There are a lot of areas you need to work on like content, link building, and the technical SEO aspect of the website.
-However, before you dive into those you should first work on making sure that your website works on those low hanging fruits first.
-Those bits that will ensure that your site will appear in local listings.
+However, before you dive into those you should first work on making sure that your website works on those low-hanging fruits first.
+Those bits will ensure that your site will appear in local listings.

 Here’s the list of things you have to prioritize before doing other Local SEO activities: